darizaq/zemoga-rule-of-thumb-spa/README.md

 | ---------- | -------- | --------- | ------ |
 | 99.42%     | 82.5%    | 98%       | 99.34% |

-- Linters to avoid static code errors and keeps an unified code styling
+- Linters to avoid static code errors and keeps a unified code styling

-- End to end test added to test user interaction with the application
+- End-to-end test added to test user interaction with the application

 - SEO and accessibility tested with Lighthouse
   - SEO score: 91%